ToF-/ForthBowlingScore/README.md

     1 2 1
 ```
 ### Frame State
-How can we know, when adding a roll to the game if that roll is part of an open frame or if it starts a new frame?
+How can we know when adding a roll to the game if that roll is part of an open frame or if it starts a new frame?
 We have to keep track of the current frame state.
 If the state is open, then we should be able to retrieve the first roll value from this frame.

 ```forth
     : OPEN-FRAME! ( #pins -- ) ( marks the frame as open and keeps the roll value ) … ;